When Will Ohio Online Gambling Launch?

-In other words, regulated online sportsbooks in Ohio will offer better betting experiences and will be much safer to use than even the most attractive offshore or illegal betting site.
+In other words, regulated online sportsbooks will offer better Ohio online gambling experiences and will be much safer to use than even the most attractive offshore or illegal betting site.

 Ohioans will be able to wager on sports legally within the state on Jan.
 1, 2023.
-The OCCC announced the official launch date during its June 1 meeting.
+The Ohio Casino Control Commission (OCCC) announced the official launch date during a meeting on June 1.

 Each casino in Ohio is privately owned, which is distinct from most other states, who usually have their casinos run at least in part by Native American tribes.
 Ohio does not have any officially recognized Native American tribes running gambling activities, giving individual companies the opportunity to join the market.

-Yes, sports betting became legal on December 22, 2021 when Governor Mike DeWine signed House Bill 29 into law.
-Sports betting won’t be available to the public until the official launch on Jan.
+It’s legal, but not yet available to the public.
+Sports betting became legal on Dec.
+22, 2021, when Governor Mike DeWine signed House Bill 29 into law.
+Online gambling is not expected to be accessible until the official launch on Jan.
 1, 2023.